Configure AD (Active Directory) Polices

 Bind Domain

-Next select the Active Directory subtab.
-This is where we will bind a domain to the persona.
-A single persona can only bind one domain, and each domain can only be bound once to a single Persona.
-An account can have multiple personas with different domains.
+Next, select the Active Directory sub-tab.
+This is where we will bind a domain to the Persona.
+A single Persona can only bind to one domain, and each domain can only be bound once to a single Persona.
+An account can have multiple Personas with different domains.

 Define Group Policy and Priority

-Simply save the persona and ScoutDNS will now apply policy accordingly.
+Simply save the Persona, and ScoutDNS will apply the policy accordingly.

 Notes

-Any Security Groups can be selected to apply policy to.
+Any security group can be selected to apply a policy to.

-For accounts with the Organization management tab, you will want to link the Persona to the proper Organization so that the User tab and associated reporting data are in line with the correct organization.
-This works the same as linking a Site (for network-based deployments) and Profiles (for roaming clients).
-Just as with the other objects mentioned here, you can auto link a Persona to any organization by creating the Persona from within a selected Organization view.
+For accounts with the Organization Management tab, you should link the Persona to the appropriate organization to ensure that the User tab and associated reporting data align correctly.
+This functions similarly to linking a Site (for network-based deployments) and Profiles (for roaming clients).
+Like the other objects mentioned, you can automatically link a Persona to any organization by creating the Persona from within a selected Organization view.

 Alert

-If you are looking to assign policy based on Entra ID groups instead of Active Directory, note that Entra ID support is coming soon.
+If you want to assign policies based on Entra ID groups instead of Active Directory, note that Entra ID support is coming soon.

 • Related Articles